Hiram Burnett: Public offices

-Religious Activity
+Religious activity

 While employed by Puget Mill Company he spent periods of lesser activity at the mill in touring Puget Sound during which time he both prospected for business buying timber and cutting logs.
 He spent considerable time evangelizing to the Indians and distributing bibles and prayer books; in this he was active with Rev. Benjamin Wistar Morris.
 Mr. Burnett is the recognized father of Trinity Episcopal Parish Church of Seattle downtown which was founded in 1865, and the first church erected in 1869.
 He was one of time first Vestrymen, and served in that capacity and as Senior Warden up to 1889, when he withdrew to assist in time organization of St. Mark's Church, located where the family had moved in Fremont, Seattle in which he continued as Senior Warden for many years.
 While in the performance of mill work about the Sound he was always active in Sunday-school work, and did much pioneer work in that capacity, always exerting his influence on the side of morality and in the upbuilding of Christian institutions.
 He was first a layreader and ordained as a deacon.

-As a pioneer and citizen Mr. Burnett stands in the same relation to Seattle and the Sound country as such old citizens as Arthur A. Denny, Thomas Mercer, Henry Van Asselt, George F. Whitworth, John J. McGilvra, Orange Jacobs, Dexter Horton, and many others, who are regarded not only as the pioneers but as the most honored men of the State of Washington today.
+Mr. Burnett stands in the relation to Seattle and the Sound country in the same manner as older citizens, such as Arthur A. Denny, Thomas Mercer, Henry Van Asselt, George F. Whitworth, John J. McGilvra, Orange Jacobs, and Dexter Horton.
+They are regarded as pioneers of the State of Washington.